Junaid Khan (cricketer): Playing style

+Post-retirement

 Cricket administration

 In January 2023, he became part of a selection committee for domestic age-group teams, headed by former international player Kamran Akmal, conducting trials for the selection of the U-13, U-16 and U-19 regional and district sides.

 Coaching career

+In August 2023 Junaid Khan officially began his coaching career.
+He became the head coach for Islamabad region and helped them get promoted to 1st class cricket from division two.
 In December 2023, he was named as Pakistan U19 bowling coach for the 2024 Under-19 Cricket World Cup, filling in for Rehan Riaz.
 In June 2024, he became bowling coach for the Pakistan women's team, initially for the 2024 Women's Twenty20 Asia Cup, then confirmed as an ongoing role.